xAn4ss/42_MINITALK/README.md

   -The client takes 2 parameters:

-     *The server PID.
+     ◦The server PID.
-     *The string to send.
+     ◦The string to send.

 The client must send the string to the server, and once received it must be printed.